druhib/capstoneDataVis/README.md

       b. after running url the data is posted on new url + "api/nodes/get"

 7. run backend
-   a. open a second terminal: cd to backend folder: cd backend
+   1. open a second terminal: cd to backend folder: cd backend
-   b. type: node server.js
+   2. type: node server.js
-   c. data is posted on new url + "api/nodes/get"
+   3. data is posted on new url + "api/nodes/get"